package-for-laravel/legacy-passwords/README.md

 }
 ```

-Finally, bind that into Laravel.
+Then, bind that into Laravel.
 For example, you might do this in the `AuthServiceProvider`:

 ```
 $this->app->bind(LegacyPasswordAuthenticationStrategyContract::class, function() {